SciML/Catalyst.jl/docs/src/inverse_problems/global_sensitivity_analysis.md

 # [Global Sensitivity Analysis](@id global_sensitivity_analysis)
-*Global sensitivity analysis* (GSA) is used to study the sensitivity of a function with respect of its input [^1].
+*Global sensitivity analysis* (GSA) is used to study the sensitivity of a function's outputs with respect of its input [^1].
 Within the context of chemical reaction network modelling it is primarily used for two purposes:
 - [When fitting a model's parameters to data](@ref petab_parameter_fitting), it can be applied to the cost function of the optimisation problem.
 Here, GSA helps determine which parameters does, and does not, affects the model's fit to the data.
 This can be used to identify parameters that are less relevant for the observed data.
-- [When measuring some system behaviour or property](@ref TBA_AT_LATER_STAGE), it can help determine which parameters influence that property.
+- [When measuring some system behaviour or property](@ref behaviour_optimisation), it can help determine which parameters influence that property.
 E.g. for a model of a biofuel producing circuit in a synthetic organism, GSA could determine which system parameters has the largest impact on the total rate of biofuel production.

 GSA can be carried out using the [GlobalSensitivity.jl](https://github.com/SciML/GlobalSensitivity.jl) package.
 This tutorial contain a brief introduction of how to use it for GSA on Catalyst models, with [GlobalSensitivity providing a more complete documentation](https://docs.sciml.ai/GlobalSensitivity/stable/).

-#### Global vs local sensitivity
+### Global vs local sensitivity
 A related concept to global sensitivity is *local sensitivity*.
 This, rather than measuring a function's sensitivity (with regards to its inputs) across its entire (or large part of its) domain, measures it at a specific point.
 This is equivalent to computing the function's gradients at a specific point in phase space, which is an important routine for most gradient-based optimisation methods (typically carried out through [*automatic differentiation*](https://en.wikipedia.org/wiki/Automatic_differentiation)).
 For most Catalyst related functionalities, local sensitivities are computed using the [SciMLSensitivity.jl](https://github.com/SciML/SciMLSensitivity.jl) package.
 While certain GSA methods can utilise local sensitivities, this is not necessarily the case.

 While local sensitivities are primarily used as a subroutine of other methodologies (such as optimisation schemes), it also has direct uses.
-E.g., in the context of fitting parameters to data, local sensitivity analysis can be used to, at the parameter set of the optimal fit, [determine the cost function's sensitivity to the system parameters](@ref TBA_AT_LATER_STAGE).
+E.g., in the context of fitting parameters to data, local sensitivity analysis can be used to, at the parameter set of the optimal fit, determine the cost function's sensitivity to the system parameters.

 ## Basic example
 We will consider a simple [SEIR model of an infectious disease](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
 This is an expansion of the classic SIR model with an additional *exposed* state, $E$, denoting individuals who are latently infected but currently unable to transmit their infection others.